mdave16/mdave16.github.io/_posts/2015-09-06-make-a-million.md

 Hey!

 So I did some work finally!
-Check the link above.
+Check the make a million page from my notes.

 If you are interested, check out the pdf file, it should explain everything.